The Purple Ninja Editorial Philosophy?

 For fiction authors, a style sheet lays out information about big picture elements like a list of characters, locations, and timelines as well as the micro elements including preference for spelling, punctuation, rules about the way your fictional world works, and how you treat paragraphs, headings, narrative, and even speech and thoughts.

-For non-fiction authors, the style sheet lays out details about everything above minus the need for story-based info.
+For nonfiction authors, the style sheet lays out details about everything above minus the need for story-based info.
 It also makes note of what, if any, professional style guide your book will follow.
 Think Chicago Manual of Style, Associated Press Stylebook, MLA Handbook, Publication Manual of the American Psychological Association, etc.

 And, finally for businesses and agencies, a style or brand guide establishes everything from brand colors, logo options, font choices, tone and language to client avatars and your company vision and mission.
 It’s an invaluable resource for both internal and external team members.

-EBOOK formatting & design
+& Cover design